U.S. top court lets states force online retailers to collect sales tax

-WASHINGTON (Reuters) - States have broad authority to force online retailers to collect potentially billions of dollars worth of sales taxes, the U.S. Supreme Court ruled on Thursday, siding against e-commerce companies in their high-profile fight with South Dakota.
+WASHINGTON (Reuters) - States may force online retailers to collect potentially billions of dollars in sales taxes, the U.S. Supreme Court said in a major ruling on Thursday that undercut an advantage many e-commerce companies have enjoyed over brick-and-mortar rivals.

-The justices, in a 5-4 ruling against Wayfair Inc, Overstock.com Inc and Newegg Inc, overturned a 1992 Supreme Court precedent that had barred states from requiring businesses with no “physical presence” in that state, like out-of-state online retailers, to collect sales taxes.
+In a 5-4 ruling upholding a South Dakota law challenged by Wayfair Inc, Overstock.com Inc and Newegg Inc, the justices overturned a 1992 high court precedent that had barred states from requiring businesses with no “physical presence” there, like out-of-state online retailers, to collect sales taxes.

-The ruling opens the door to a new revenue stream to fill state coffers - up to $13 billion annually, according to a federal report - while imperiling a competitive advantage that e-commerce companies had over brick-and-mortar rivals that already must collect sales tax.
+Shares of online retailers fell sharply following the ruling, which opened the door to a new revenue stream to fill state coffers - up to $13 billion annually, according to a federal report.
+Because many e-commerce companies do not collect state sales taxes on purchases, they have had an advantage over brick-and-mortar businesses that do collect it.

+Wayfair was down 2.7 percent and Overstock off 1.6 percent.
+Shares of Etsy Inc and eBay Inc, which provide platforms for small retailers to sell their wares, were off 2.7 percent and 1.8 percent, respectively.

+The ruling is likely to lead other states to try to collect sales tax on purchases from out-of-state online businesses more aggressively.
+Forty-five of the 50 states impose sales taxes on purchases.
+It also likely will lead to many consumers paying more at the online checkout.

+The ruling comes against a backdrop of President Donald Trump’s criticism of Amazon.com Inc, the leading player in online retail, on the issue of taxes and other matters.
+South Dakota was backed by the Trump administration in the case.

+Amazon, which was not involved in the Supreme Court case, collects sales taxes on direct purchases on its site but does not typically collect taxes for merchandise sold on its platform by third-party vendors, representing about half of total sales.
+The ruling means that states may now seek to tax more of those sales, Moody’s analyst Charlie O’Shea said.

-Shares of online retailers fell sharply following the ruling, with Wayfair down 3.8 percent, Overstock off 2.1 percent and Etsy Inc shares off 4.4 percent.
-Amazon.com Inc shares fell as much as 1.9 percent before paring losses.
-Amazon was among the biggest drags on the benchmark S&P 500 stock index.
+Amazon shares fell as much as 1.9 percent before paring losses.
+The stock was last off 0.7 percent and was among the biggest drags on the benchmark S&P 500 stock index.

+Even before the ruling, Pennsylvania and Washington state had passed laws that would require Amazon to collect sales tax on items sold by third-party vendors.

+Trump has bashed Amazon CEO Jeff Bezos, who also owns the Washington Post, a newspaper that the Republican president has disparaged for its coverage of him.

 The court, in a ruling authored by conservative Justice Anthony Kennedy, revived a 2016 South Dakota law that required larger out-of-state e-commerce companies to collect sales tax, a mandate that the online retailers fought in court.